mrme77/Fantasy-League-Recommender/README.md

 ### Acknowledgment
-I would like to acknowledge Stackoverflow, You.com for its generative AI models, and ChatGPT as instrumental aids in the development of this project.
+I would like to acknowledge Stackoverflow, You.com for its generative AI models, and ChatGPT as instrumental aids in the development of this project especially for the front-end/back-end development of the web app.